raphael-isvelin/cq_enclosure_builder/README.md

 <a name="example-09"></a>
 ### 09 – Layout builder: fixed-width line with median part centred at (0,0)

 In this fixed-width line layout, we aim to position the median element (in this instance, the second out of three) directly at the coordinate `(0,0)`.
 By default, this positioning might not be achieved if the footprint of the element(s) to its left differs from that of the element(s) to its right.
-Though this might mess with the even spacing a bit, it comes in handy in some situations.
+Though will make the spacing slightly uneven, it's useful when we want to force an element at (0,0).

 ![Layout builder: fixed-width line with median part centred at (0,0)](./docs/img/09.jpg)
 <sub><p align="center">[09_layout_buider_fixed_width_line_centre_at_0_0.py](./examples/09_layout_buider_fixed_width_line_centre_at_0_0.py)</p></sub>